 The success of the Water Fund model, created in Ecuador 20 years ago, has shown related problems that threaten water security in the country.
 Although there are challenges to address the loss of biodiversity and natural areas, challenges go beyond water source protection.
 TNC Ecuador works on contributing to a broader and more hollistic approach.

-Ecuador's experience started a movement that has seen 26 Water Funds in Latinamerica, and XX globally, validating a successful model of watershed protection.
+Ecuador's experience started a movement that has seen 26 Water Funds in Latin America, validating a successful model of watershed protection.
 In Ecuador, as well, all Water Funds operate independently.

 Solutions at scale